Arrest made in Morgan Bates murder

 PETERSBURG, N.Y. — The Rensselaer County Sheriff’s Office announced late Friday night the arrest of Ian Hasselwander, 22, for the murder of Morgan Bates.
-Bates had disappeared on Feb.
+Bates, from White Creek, N.Y., had disappeared on Feb.
 22 and her body was located in the area of Black River Road five days later.

 Hasselwander, who is from Petersburg, was arrested at 6:19 p.m. on Friday.
 His list of charges include murder in the second degree, assault in the first degree, strangulation and concealment of a human corpse.